AdamISZ/electrum-joinmarket-plugin/README.md

 # electrum-joinmarket-plugin
 Plugin files for doing coinjoins via joinmarket in Electrum.

-**This is working, but still very much WIP.**
+This is still quite new and needs more testers.
+Be aware there may be bugs, although coin loss is highly unlikely, use small amounts, or testnet first.

-This is still quite raw, it needs testing work but unfortunately it is basically impossible to run Electrum against testnet.
-If you do decide to try it, be aware there may be bugs, although coin loss is highly unlikely, use small amounts.
+(If you do want to try on testnet, use `./electrum --testnet` on the command line).

 **Strongly recommended: use a fresh wallet, not one with a lot of coins, or a lot of outputs**.

-Also, the joinmarket plugin only supports wallets of type "Standard".
+Also, the joinmarket plugin **only supports wallets of type "Standard"**.

 Currently only supports single payments.